TL;DR

 *Premiums are for illustrative purposes only and will vary based on individual circumstances and the insurer.
 Based on market rates in early 2025.

-For many, paying more over the years than the policy will ever pay out is a major drawback of guaranteed plans.
+For many, paying more over the years than the policy will ever pay out is a major drawback of subject to terms plans.
 For example, paying £40 a month from age 55 for a £10,000 plan means that by age 76, you will have paid more in premiums (£10,080) than the policy is worth.
 With an underwritten policy, you get significantly more cover for your money, making this scenario far less likely.

 Is Critical Illness Cover Worth It After 50?